Meet Our Veterinarians

 What do you like most about South Towne and/or your favorite parts of the day: We have great staff!
 South Towne has a family like environment.

 Hobbies/interests/family/pets: Dr Scarpulla is married to husband Adam and they have 1 daughter named Lily, who she enjoys watching play soccer.
 They have 3 cats; Henry, Willow & Simon and 1 dog, Brusley who is a Chesapeake Bay Retriever.

 Job Title: Veterinarian

-Length of time you’ve been with South Towne: 2 years or is it 3? (as of 3/18)
+Length of time you’ve been with South Towne: 4 years

 Education/Degrees: BA in Behavioral Biology & Math ’80 Binghamton University, DVM ’84 Cornell University